-It will give you the time to plan, share your ideas with others and start to document your thoughts in a structured business plan.
-Note for students This course is part of a collection from the University of Leeds.
+Is it for me?
+Getting started.
+Starting a Business 1: Vision and Opportunity - University of Leeds.
 Starting a Business 2: People and Networks - University of Leeds.
 Starting a Business 3: Customers and Competitors - University of Leeds.
 Starting a Business 4: Business Processes - University of Leeds.
 This course is the fourth in a series of six about ‘starting a business’.

 You can sign up to the other courses in this series through the Going to University collection.
 Starting a Business 5: Managing Finances - University of Leeds.
-Starting a Business 6: Funding Your Business - University of Leeds.
-This is the final course in a series of six about ‘starting a business’.
+This course is the fifth in a series of six about ‘starting a business’.

 Be Your Own Boss.
 Jessica Murray: It’s time for graduates to shape the future of Leeds.
 The UK’s fastest growing city outside London, Leeds is evolving at a rapid pace.

 As the home of so much innovation and creativity, it’s refreshing to see this increasingly coming from graduates of the multiple universities based here.
 Like many northern university cities, Leeds has long suffered from the ‘regional brain drain’; thousands of students come to Leeds to study and get a degree, before taking their highly sought after skills to London in search of work.

 Its mission is to stimulate transnational cooperation and public and private partnership in the field of innovation and technology transfer to SMEs.
 This is justified by the challenges posed by globalisation, that force SMEs to strive to be more competitive through accessing innovation and technology.
 Policy Makers and Intermediaries play a crucial role in assisting SMEs in this respect: Policy Makers provide support through the creation of innovation policies and by orienting public funding towards SMEs that need innovation services;Intermediaries provide more ‘hands-on’ support, working directly with SMEs to resolve their problems.

+Given this scenario, INSME’s role is to create a link between these entities so as to enhance the level of support provided.
+The INSME Association’s official working language is English.
 European Small Business Portal.
 The Online Register of Arts Consultants and Trainers.
 A network for young professionals.
 Join us and get active!
 Supporting and advising business.
 Yorkshire Business Insider Magazine.
 Entrepreneurship education, research and policy.

 Business plan.
 Accommodation.
 Marketing and Selling.
 Government regulations.
 Intellectual property.
 Franchising.
 Raising finance.
 Finding an accountant.
 Managing finances.
 Women in Enterprise.
 Social enterprise.
 Freelancing/Working from home.